The agency recruiter. The mere thought to most people induces shudders and visions of a smiling, LinkedIn loving individual.

 An internal recruiter has vision over the company’s talent needs, but may not necessarily have the specialised knowledge for certain roles.
 This necessary process of learning could cost the company more in terms of time and money than simply hiring a recruiting agency.
 The agency guarantees knowledge of specific skills across the board, specialist sourcing methodologies and niche job boards.

-Fill a pipeline:
+3. Fill a pipeline

 An internal hiring manager may have their finger on the pulse of a company’s hiring needs, but they still rely on a full pipeline of talent to make their decisions.
-An agency can be a great partner to help in this process, helping internal recruiters to make more informed decisions.
+A recruiting agency can be a great partner to help in this process, helping internal recruiters to make more informed decisions.

-Agents are partners, not foes
+4. Recruiting agencies are partners, not foes

 And here comes the important part: addressing your talent needs isn’t a case of in-house versus agency.
 In many cases, both an agency and an internal recruiter can provide complementary skillsets.

 It is important to recognise which parts of your talent needs are best satisfied by each party, in terms of time and cost.
 It is important to map out your future hiring needs and figure out what works best.
-And remember, many agencies understand startup culture as well as in-house!
+And remember, many recruiting agencies understand startup culture as well as in-house!

 - Network: Who can provide easy access to the network needed for a role?
 Is this network general or specific?